fredericGette/wpi/README.md

 # wpi

-The goal was to create a command line version of [WPInternals](https://github.com/ReneLergner/WPinternals) in order to understand how to unlock the bootloader and "root" the Windows Phone OS of Nokia Lumia phones (this last steop is still a Work-In-Progress).
+The goal was to create a command line version of [WPInternals](https://github.com/ReneLergner/WPinternals) in order to understand how to unlock the bootloader and "root" the Windows Phone OS of Nokia Lumia phones (this last step is still a Work-In-Progress).

 > [!CAUTION]
 > Only Lumia 520 is supported.